teknopaul/binjs/binjs/doc/SimpleSyntax.md

 All the beauty(ehem) of C style syntax from JavaScript is available.

     #!/bin/js

     ...

     switch (opt) {

         case 1 : {
             doThing();
             break;
         case 2 :
             echo found a wrongun >> errs.log
             break;
         default :
             $.error(10, "Unknown option");
     }

-switch statements, if/else, while loops, do/while loops, try/catch/finally and others from JavaScirpt are used, since the bash ones are really ugly.
+switch statements, if/else, while loops, do/while loops, try/catch/finally and others from JavaScirpt are used, since the bash ones are ugly.

 The pipes and redirects and even the trailing & from bash are used.